AviatrixSystems/Docs/HowTos/iam_policies.rst

  #.
 Click into the "aviatrix-app-policy"
  #.
 Click "Edit policy"
  #.
 Replace the entire text by the latest policy in `this link <https://s3-us-west-2.amazonaws.com/aviatrix-download/IAM_access_policy_for_CloudN.txt>`_
+ #.
+Click "Review policy" to make sure there is no syntax error.
+ #.
+Click "Save changes" to apply the new aviatrix-app-policy.